nicolasberube/RandolphRobotSolver/README.md

 # First version

 This code just passed the integration test.
 However, many key features are missing:
-- The Gray robot and the BlackHole goal is not coded yet.
 - Bumpers are not implemented.
 - All tiles data are not entered in tiles.json.
 Only one group of tiles was done so far.